DGM-3780-Spring2021/Using-Github/README.md

 ## Tips
-This is how all of our assingments will be done and turned in.
+- This is how all of our assingments will be done and turned in.
 Be sure to commit often while working on assinments.
+- When using Github, be sure to clone the repo from Github using the `git clone` command.
+- If you don't already have SSH Keys set up for github, I would HIGHLY recomend setting those up.
+[Click here for Github Help](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
+- Don't be worried about writing "dirty" code.
+The idea here is to have a working prototype.
+I am not expecting production ready code.